neo-project/global-blockchain-compliance-hub/_posts/Israel/1111-11-01-israel-registry-requirements.md

 - Description of activities (primarily non-profit)
 - Prohibition on distribution of earnings
-- Unique name that is not prejudicial to the public or misleading as to the nature of the organization Associations are not allowed to distribute earnings to members, including founders.
-Furthermore, they are not allowed to negate the existence of Israel or work to subvert its democratic nature.
+- Unique name that is not prejudicial to the public or misleading as to the nature of the organization

+Nonprofit associations are not allowed to distribute earnings to members, including founders.

 ## Public Benefit Companies (“PBCs”)
 Public Benefit Companies are companies set up for non-profit purposes.
 Unlike associations, PBCs’ purpose must aligned with the Companies Law and fit into one of the predetermined categories of public benefit purposes specified by the law.